 A Landscape Capacity Update study has been carried out for the County (2020), which identifies Local landscape Character Areas (LLCAs) and provides an overall analysis of each LLCA's sensitivity to residential development.
-The Study has found that there is capacity for housing in Monmouthshire focusing on the larger settlements: which includes Monmouth.
+Overall, the study has found that there is capacity for housing in Monmouthshire focussing on the larger settlements: which includes Monmouth.
 However, looking specifically at the Options in turn: